 Under One Roof is a community heritage based in and around St Mark’s Church in Shelton Stoke on Trent.
 Under One Roof had funding until March 2021 to bring people together to:

 - and the Church as a community building and a landmark.

-Community activities, online and in the local area around St Mark’s Church at safe social distance, will be led by All the Small Things CiC.
-A Friends of St Mark’s group was set up in 2019 and they are developing the project with the staff team.
+Community activities, online and in the local area around St Mark’s Church at safe social distance, were ;ed by All the Small Things CiC.
+A Friends of St Mark’s group was set up in 2019 and they developed the project with the staff team.
 We held a community launch on the 2nd July 2020 on zoom.

-A programme of learning sessions, creative activities, talks, research and events will enable people to share and understand local heritage.
-This will explore the history of migration into the area and those who came to work in the potteries, pits and steel works and more recent arrivals.
-We will find out what people want from St Mark’s Church and for the area in the future.
+A programme of learning sessions, creative activities, talks, research and events enabled people to share and understand local heritage.
+This explored the history of migration into the area and those who came to work in the potteries, pits and steel works and more recent arrivals.
+We found out what people want from St Mark’s Church and for the area in the future.

-Alongside the repairs, a range of community initiatives will be developed at St Mark’s to research and record the rich and culturally diverse history of the area and to help people to share their stories.
+Alongside the repairs, a range of community initiatives will be developed at St Mark’s in partnership with All the Small Things, to research and record the rich and culturally diverse history of the area and to help people to share their stories.
 The 188-year-old church building will host activities for all ages and take activities out to people in their communities locally including community storytelling, learning and arts.
 Under One Roof will also provide volunteering opportunities for local people working and provide learning experience for school, college and university students.

 The Bishop of Stafford, the Rt Revd Geoff Annas, said: “We are absolutely delighted to have received this support from the National Lottery Heritage Fund.
 This is really significant – not just in ensuring St Mark’s survives and thrives but in making sure the heritage of the church and local area is not lost for good.”